Kinto/kinto/docs/resource.rst

 .. _resource:

-*cliquet* provides a basic component to build resource oriented APIs.
+*Cliquet* provides a basic component to build resource oriented APIs.
 In most cases, the main customization consists in defining the schema of the records for this resource.